serra/when-will-it-be-done/readme.md

 ## Background

 The idea for this project emerged after watching the [When will it be done?
 Presentation by Daniel Vacanti].
-In this presentation, he shares results of different work policies by simulating the policies using a proprietary simulation application.
+In his presentation, Daniel shares results of different work policies by simulating the policies using a proprietary simulation application.
 Let's verify these experiments using open source tools!

 Daniel has written out his ideas in two books; one of which inspired the name of this application: